FAQs for Schools

 Click to view answer

-No. For data collection purposes we recommend a minimum of six students, but in small schools this may not be achievable.
+No. For data collection purposes we recommend a minimum of 12 students, but in small schools this may not be achievable.
 There is no maximum number of students that a school can place on the program.
 We want to encourage schools to include as many students in need as possible.

 What other expenses are there?